alttch/aiosched/README.md

 loop.run_forever()
 ```

-or run as scheduler loop directly as coroutine:
+or run scheduler loop as coroutine:

 ```python
 loop = asyncio.new_event_loop()